 Various vaccines have been suggested as the exogenous provocation of cases of ADEM.

-This remains a controversial subject, although clear evidence exists for the role of the Pasteur rabies vaccine and compelling, although somewhat less conclusive evidence exists for the role of other vaccines.
+This remains a controversial subject, although clear evidence exists for the role of the Pasteur rabies vaccine.
+Evidence is less convincing for the role of other vaccines.

 The overall effect of the introduction of vaccinations for measles and other encephalomyelitogenic viruses has been a marked reduction in the number of severe or fatal cases of ADEM.